cruzerngz/CE4071_network_science/report/main.typ

 In this project, I have decided to parse the XML data and transform it into an SQLite database, which enables quick queries to be made when constructing the collaboration network.

-== Parsing and Querying
+== Parsing and Querying <parse_query>
-The XML dataset is `3GB` in size when unzipped.
+The XML dataset #cite(label("10.14778/1687553.1687577")) is `3GB` in size when unzipped.
 When parsed and deserialized into it's in-memory representation in Rust, memory usage can peak at over `15GB`.

 To reduce memory usage, the dataset has to be parsed in chunks of `1000` XML top-level elements at a time.
 This process takes about 3 minutes to complete.